-The Tambopata Macaw Project is a long term research project on the ecology and conservation of macaws and parrots in the lowlands of southeastern Peru under the direction of Dr. Donald Brightsmith of the Schubot Exotic Bird Health Center at Texas A&M University.
+The Tambopata Macaw Project is a long-term research project on the ecology and conservation of macaws and parrots in the lowlands of southeastern Peru under the direction of Dr. Donald Brightsmith of the Schubot Center for Avian Health.

 Tambopata is a unique forest environment, with the highest concentrations of avian clay licks in the world.
 A range of animals come to satisfy their need for salt along the river banks of the region.
-The experience of hundreds of macaws at a claylick is one of the world’s ornithological highlights.
-The Tambopata faces imminent threat from the paving of a highway through one of the planet’s most biodiverse regions.
-We need all the help and assistance we can get to try and understand what the impacts may be for one of the forests major icons.
+The experience of hundreds of macaws at a clay lick is one of the world’s ornithological highlights.
+The Tambopata faces an imminent threat from the paving of a highway through one of the planet’s most biodiverse regions.
+We need all the help and assistance we can get to try and understand what the impacts may be for one of the forest’s major icons.